di/vendy/README.md

 Vendy is a tool for vendoring third-party packages into your project.

+## Disclaimer:
+This is not an officially supported Google product.

 ## Example:

 In a `pyproject.toml` file in the root of your package, define the target